Nokse22/inventario/README.md

   A Gtk4/Libadwaita application to keep track of your inventory.
   It's still under development, it's not ready for use.
   </p>

+> I have decided to stop the development of this application because I would need to rewrite it from the ground up, because the code become too messy.
+Maybe I will start again in the future.

 <img src="data/resources/Screenshot 3.png"/>
   <details><summary><h2>Click here for more screenshots</h2></summary>